Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Introduction

 The paper is organized as follows.
-In section \ref{sec:leptointype1}, we discuss the type-I seesaw mechanism and in section \ref{sec:leptogenesis} we show the details of Boltzmann equations for leptogenesis.
-In Section \ref{sec:washoutregimeana} we show that for a given set of low energy neutrino oscillation data, there can be only one of the RHNs in the weak washout regime.
-We discuss the results in section \ref{sec:result} by comparing the percentage change ($\delta$) in the final $B-L$ asymmetry produced by all RHNs vs only due to $N_1$ with respect to the mass ratios ($M_2/M_1$ and $M_3/M_1$) considering decays, inverse decays, and scatterings.
-We finally conclude in section \ref{sec:conclu} by summarizing our results and discussing the impact heavier RHNs ($N_2$ and $N_3$) on the final $B-L$ asymmetry.
+In section \ref{sec:leptointype1}, we briefly recapitulate the type-I seesaw mechanism, while in section \ref{sec:leptogenesis}, we show the details of the density matrix formalism for leptogenesis.
+We discuss the results in section \ref{sec:result} by comparing the memory effect ($\delta$) with respect to the mass ratios ($M_2/M_1$ and $M_3/M_1$), considering decays, inverse decays, and scatterings.
+We compare the numerical solution of the full density matrix equations with the analytical approximation in section \ref{sec:x}.
+In section \ref{sec:nu0bb}, we discuss the importance of projection effects in neutrinoless double beta decay.
+We finally conclude in section \ref{sec:conclu} by summarizing our results and discussing the impact of heavier RHNs ($N_2$ and $N_3$) on the final $B-L$ asymmetry.